How To Choose The Best Coffee Machine For Any Budget

 Gaggia Classic Old Model Review

-However then came the Gaggia Classic Pro came along and turned heads.
+But then came the Gaggia Classic Pro came along and turned heads.

 The 3 way solenoid valve is back.
-The adjustable OPV isn’t there but it’s very easy to mod the pressure, for anyone who wants to do that.
+The adjustable OPV isn’t there nevertheless it’s very easy to mod the pressure, for anyone who wants to do that.
 It’s back to the original configuration with the small, high powered aluminium boiler, but what’s more, the new classic pro features a pro steam wand!

 For more, see: